Skip to content Skip to footer

 Even when you’ve long taken shelter in the shade, sunburn can make it feel like you’re constantly burning up.
 So, to ease sunburn pain and bring your body temperature back down, we recommend taking a gentle cool shower or bath.

-Not only does the cool water provide that instant sunburn relief, leaving you feeling comfortable and refreshed, but it will also help clean the affected area, reducing the risk of infection.
+Not only does the cool water provide that instant sunburn relief, leaving you feeling comfortable and refreshed, it will also help clean the affected area, reducing the risk of infection.

 3. Drink plenty of water